epistemetrica/data_engineering_project/README.md

 There are 4 parts to this project:
 1. An ETL Pipeline
     - File: process_data.py
-    - Cleans data and loads into a SQLite database hosted by Udacity
+    - Cleans data and loads into a SQLite database
 2. A Machine Learning Pipeline
     - File: train_classifier.py
     - Loads data from SQLite db